 |Azure Kubernetes Service Nodes||Not supported.
 Use the patching process described in Apply security and kernel updates to Linux nodes in Azure Kubernetes Service (AKS)|

-The following information describes OS-specific client requirements.
+The following information describes operating system-specific client requirements.
 For additional guidance, see Network planning.
 To understand client requirements for TLS 1.2, see TLS 1.2 enforcement for Azure Automation.

 By default, Windows VMs that are deployed from the Azure Marketplace are set to receive automatic updates from Windows Update Service.
-This behavior doesn't change when you add this solution or add Windows VMs to your workspace.
-If you don't actively manage updates by using this solution, the default behavior (to automatically apply updates) applies.
+This behavior doesn't change when you add Windows VMs to your workspace.
+If you don't actively manage updates by using Update Management, the default behavior (to automatically apply updates) applies.

-For Linux, the machine must have access to an update repository.
-The update repository can be private or public.
+For Linux, the machine requires access to an update repository, either private or public.
 TLS 1.1 or TLS 1.2 is required to interact with Update Management.
-Update Management doesn't support a Log Analytics agent for Linux that's configured to report to more than one Log Analytics workspace isn't supported with this solution.
+Update Management doesn't support a Log Analytics agent for Linux that's configured to report to more than one Log Analytics workspace.
 The machine must also have Python 2.x installed.

-VMs that were created from the on-demand Red Hat Enterprise Linux (RHEL) images that are available in the Azure Marketplace are registered to access the Red Hat Update Infrastructure (RHUI) that's deployed in Azure.
-Any other Linux distribution must be updated from the distribution's online file repository by using the distribution's supported methods.
+VMs created from the on-demand Red Hat Enterprise Linux (RHEL) images that are available in the Azure Marketplace are registered to access the Red Hat Update Infrastructure (RHUI) that's deployed in Azure.
+Any other Linux distribution must be updated from the distribution's online file repository by using methods supported by the distribution.

 To create and manage update deployments, you need specific permissions.
 To learn about these permissions, see Role-based access – Update Management.

-After you enable this solution, any Windows computer that's directly connected to your Log Analytics workspace is automatically configured as a Hybrid Runbook Worker to support the runbooks that are included in this solution.
+After you enable Update Management, any Windows machine that's directly connected to your Log Analytics workspace is automatically configured as a Hybrid Runbook Worker to support the runbooks that support Update Management.

-Each Windows computer that's managed by the solution is listed in the Hybrid worker groups pane as a System hybrid worker group for the Automation account.
-The solutions use the Hostname FQDN_GUID naming convention.
+Hostname FQDN_GUID naming convention.
 You can't target these groups with runbooks in your account.
 If you try, the attempt fails.
-These groups are intended to support only the management solution.
+These groups are intended to support only Update Management.

-You can add the Windows computers to a Hybrid Runbook Worker group in your Automation account to support Automation runbooks if you use the same account for both the solution and the Hybrid Runbook Worker group membership.
+You can add the Windows machine to a Hybrid Runbook Worker group in your Automation account to support Automation runbooks if you use the same account for Update Management and the Hybrid Runbook Worker group membership.
 This functionality was added in version 7.2.12024.0 of the Hybrid Runbook Worker.

-If your System Center Operations Manager management group is connected to a Log Analytics workspace, the following management packs are installed in Operations Manager.
-These management packs are also installed on directly connected Windows computers after you add the solution.
+If your Operations Manager management group is connected to a Log Analytics workspace, the following management packs are installed in Operations Manager.
+These management packs are also installed for Update Management on directly connected Windows machines.
 You don't need to configure or manage these management packs.

 - Microsoft System Center Advisor Update Assessment Intelligence Pack (Microsoft.IntelligencePacks.UpdateAssessment)